General Officer Rank Insignia

 Generalmajor

 through Generaloberst Gold bullion or celleon embroidery, no rank pips.
-This particular example is a later war example perfectly embroidered in celleon (nylon) and is on the uniform of Generalmajor Bessell. |
+This particular example is a later war example perfectly embroidered in gold bullion wire and is from the uniform of General Hans von Salmuth. |

 |

-Generalfeldmarschall Gold bullion or celleon embroidery, with three center
+Generalfeldmarschall Gold bullion or celleon embroidery, of

 For further study of additional examples of original Army